kangminsukdotcom/blog/content/blog/wars.md

 When the Russia-Ukraine war began, I was visiting my dad in Seoul.
 He was about to have major surgery to remove a tumor from his spine.

 I stayed at my sister's tiny studio.
 The building was run by a real estate startup desperate to become the next WeWork(before that bubble burst).
 Inside the elevators, there were announcements about yoga classes and rooftop parties.
-Half the residents seemed like rich college kids studying abroad for a semester.
+Half the residents seemed like rich American college kids studying abroad for a semester.

 After spending the night at the hospital, I went back to my sister's place to clean up and rest.
 As I approached the building, I noticed dozens of colorful posters on the wall.
 I figured the apartment management had put out some ad, but I couldn't just walk past its message.
 Every poster carried the same words in the center: "Pray for Ukraine."